heiswayi/heiswayi.nrird.com/_posts/2017/2017-02-11-commonly-used-php-code-snippets.md

 ?>
 ```

-Alternatively, you can check my previous post on [What you need to know about PHP native password hashing API](https://heiswayi.nrird.com/php-native-password-hashing-api).
+Alternatively, you can check my previous post on [How to use PHP native password hashing API](https://heiswayi.nrird.com/php-native-password-hashing-api).